 See?
 Making money online as a freelancer can be easy when you know how.

-Provided that you’re willing to take time to think careful about your skills, the potential market, and your niche, you can quickly build a strong foundation and potentially grow a thriving new career.
+Provided that you’re willing to take time to think carefully about your skills, the potential market, and your niche, you can quickly build a strong foundation, and potentially quit your job and grow a thriving new career.

 So, what are you waiting for?
 Get started today!